Help adopt the proposed Wexford covenant amendments.

 38

-- Amendments under consideration
+- Amendments proposed

 19

-Proposed updates to the 1991 Declaration.
+Proposed updates to the 1991 Declaration, published in full.

 Where we are · What's next